Abir-CredenceSoft/react-pie-chart/README.md

 In the project directory, you can run:

+### `npm install`

+to load npm packages

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser. before run this command run 'npm install' command to make sure all the npm packages are downloaded in node modules.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser. before run this command run 'npm install' command to make sure you have all the npm packages in node modules folder.